kimmyhoang/kimmyhoang/README.md

 </h2>

 #### Funny seeing you here!
-:books: I'm an engineering student at the University of Waterloo
+🤖 I'm a mechatronics engineering student at the University of Waterloo

 🍁 Seeking Fall 2024 internships